tonyrog/ale/README.md

 ale
 =====

-ale, a [lager](https://github.com/basho/lager) extension, makes it possible for several processes to trace the same mosules.
+ale, a [lager](https://github.com/basho/lager) extension, makes it possible for several processes to trace the same modules.

 ### Dependencies